dyle/docker/README.md

 # About the `dock-py` tool:

-This tiny little tool creates is capable of listing all
+This tiny little tool is capable of listing all.
-* docker images along their published volumes
+* docker images along their published volumes.
-* docker container and which volume they have currently mounted
+* docker container and which volume they have currently mounted.
 * create a container, automatically create and mount all published volumes of the docker container image.